Stuckez12/Factorio-Radiation-Mod/README.md

 # Development Roadmap
-## Version 0.8
-Add in in official tips and tricks explaining how each part of the mod works.
-- Radiation damage calculation
-- Radiation resistant suit and equipment

 ## Version 0.9
 Add in a radiation resistant wall that can be incorporated to factory designs and protection.
 - Each wall between the player character reduces radiation damage by 500 (value subject to change)